lython-02/Tontan-Hak/README.md

 - 😄 Pronouns: He/His
 - 🔭 I’m currently a learning facilitator at E2stem education.
 - 🌱 I’m currently learning at Higher Diplomation Software Development at E2stem.
-- 👯 I’m looking to collaborate on [Youtube](https://youtube.com/hellocodepur).
+- 👯 I’m looking for mentor to help me in software engineering.
 - 🤔 I’m looking for help with Coding.
 - 💬 Ask me about Math or any tech-related stuff.
 - 📫 How to reach me: Check social links below.